genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/10_setting_genesis_rules.md

 We will load the **position.csv** file later when we are ready to trigger the event.

-Ok now we have configured our evaluator, defined our bussiness logic and loaded the dynamic rule in to the database.
+Ok now we have configured our evaluator, defined our business logic and loaded the dynamic rule in to the database.
 In order for Notify to send an email, we first need define and configure it in our system.

 ## Configure Notify